 Kentucky Kingdom & Hurricane Bay

-Located 15 minutes south of the city center, Kentucky Kingdom & Hurricane Bay is one of Kentucky’s most popular family attractions.
+Located 15 minutes south of the city center, Kentucky Kingdom & Hurricane Bay is one of Kentucky’s most popular family attractions and one of the most popular day trips from Louisville.
 At this amusement park and water park duo, the fun never ends!

 Meanwhile, Hurricane Bay is the perfect destination for making a big splash.
 In the water park, you can laze around a cabana, zip down exhilarating water slides, or float down a lazy river.